 Pale yellow margins adorn glossy green leaves.
-Low, compact habit creates a neat low hedge, accent or mass planting and requires little maintenance.
+Low, compact habit creates a neat low hedge, accent or mass planting.
+Perfect for a minimal-care garden, this rugged shrub seldom needs pruning and tolerates drought, once well established.
 Makes an ideal container specimen.
-Evergreen
+Evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing to 30 in. tall, 2 to 3 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Once established, requires only occasional deep watering.Average Landscape Size:Moderate growing to 30 in. tall, 2 to 3 ft. wide.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+Once established, water deeply, less frequently.
 Feed with a general purpose fertilizer before new growth begins in spring.
-For a formal appearance, shear annually after flowering.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+For a formal appearance, shear annually after flowering.Light Needs:Partial to full sunWatering Needs:Once established, requires only occasional deep watering.

 - History & LoreHistory:This outstanding dwarf was bred by Ted L. Turner Sr. of Premont, Texas and introduced via the family nursery business, Turner's Gardenland.
 P. tobira is the most widely planted of all 200 Pittosporum species distributed over a vast region of subtropical and tropical climates.
 It is Asian in origin and have been popular garden plants in China and Taiwan since ancient times.Lore:Sir Joseph Banks named the genus pitto-sporum from the Greek for pitchand seed, referring to its the sticky seed coat.